Tough approach in pipeline for local government in Budget Review

-The national government plans to toughen up its management of provincial governments and municipalities.
+The national government plans to toughen up its management of provincial governments and municipalities and the finance minister plans to visit Gauteng leaders to address water problems affecting the province.

+Finance minister Enoch Godongwana told a pre-budget media briefing before his budget speech on Wednesday that he would soon meet with leaders in Gauteng discuss recent water outages that have affected places like Joburg and Tshwane.

+“Johannesburg is a problem, no doubt about that.
+At some point national government will go there.
+As to what form, it’s a matter of detail.
+I can’t give details now but they themselves are talking with our team,” Godongwana said.

+“The problem is, you need a legal instrument, you can’t go there as a friend,” said Godongwana.

-The Budget Review notes that significant weaknesses in provincial and municipal operations and financial management persist despite two decades of reform interventions.
+However, The Budget Review noted that significant weaknesses in provincial and municipal operations and financial management persist despite two decades of reform interventions.
 It said the national government is employing the powers granted it by the constitution to stabilise the system.

 “A combination of targeted investment in revenue infrastructure, performance-based grant reforms and long-term financial planning support is intended to effect significant improvements in municipal self-reliance and fiscal sustainability,” the Treasury said in the Budget Review.